dotnet/dotNext/README.md

 * Smallish improvements of I/O operations related to log entries
 * Improved performance of background compaction algorithm
 * Persistent WAL now supports concurrent read/write.
 Appending of new log entries to the log tail doesn't suspend readers anymore
+* Added event id and event name to all log messages

 <a href="https://www.nuget.org/packages/dotnext.aspnetcore.cluster/3.2.0">DotNext.AspNetCore.Cluster 3.2.0</a>
 * Improved performance of log entries decoding on receiver side
+* Added event id and event name to all log messages

 Changelog for previous versions located [here](./CHANGELOG.md).